navidre/new_grokking_to_leetcode/tutorial/README.md

 - **Binary Search Tree (BST)**: A special kind of binary tree where the left child node is less than the parent node, and the right child node is greater than the parent node.
 - **Perfect Binary Tree**: A perfect binary tree is a type of binary tree in which every internal node has exactly two children, and all leaf nodes are at the same depth or level.
 This means it's both "full" and "complete."
 In a perfect binary tree, there are exactly $2^k - 1$ nodes (where $k$ is the number of levels).

-### Mnemonic: "Picture Perfect"
-- **Logic**: Just like a picture-perfect scene where everything is in its right place, creating a harmonious balance, a perfect binary tree has every "spot" filled.
-No gaps anywhere—every level is fully populated, from the root all the way down to the leaves.

 ### Visualizing Differences:
 - **Full Binary Tree** can have some leaves at different levels, but every node must either have 2 or no children.
 - **Complete Binary Tree** ensures that all levels are filled except possibly the last one, which is filled from left to right.